 Upgrade Your Service with Accurate, Reliable International Mail Tracking

-The Chain of Custody (CoC) is a term you’ve probably heard before, though not necessarily in reference to international mail tracking.
-Think of the last crime series you’ve watched—CSI: Miami, Law & Order, or whatever else your guilty pleasure is—and you’ve probably heard them throw that phrase around a lot in reference to important evidence as it passes from detective to forensics specialist to evidence room.
+The Chain of Custody (CoC) is a term you’ve probably heard of before, though not necessarily in reference to international mail tracking.
+Think of the last crime series you’ve watched, you’ve probably heard them throw that phrase around a lot in reference to important evidence as it passes from detective to forensics specialist to the evidence room.
 Well, there’s also a CoC in hospitals that plays a vital role in ensuring that biological samples are not contaminated in any way that may alter the results of a person’s medical tests.

 There is also a chain of custody when it comes to delivering mail and parcels.
 Whether locally or internationally, from the moment mail and parcels leave their source, through every sorting facility, and in the hands of every courier along the way, an item has to be accounted for.
 If an item is lost or misplaced, tracing the CoC back to the last known checkpoint helps pinpoint where it is and how error can be avoided in the future.